JoeyBernhardt/ChlamEE-TPC/README.md

 # ChlamEE-TPC

-This repo contains data and code for thermal performance curve experiments with *Chlamydomonas rheinhardtii* in the Narwani Lab at Eawag, Fall 2018.
+This repo contains data and code for thermal performance curve experiments with *Chlamydomonas reinhardtii* in the Narwani Lab at Eawag, Fall 2018.

 This is how it's organized: